 Discount Rate - The discount rate used to measure the Total Pension Liability was 7.25% as of June 30, 2019.
 For plan member contributions, the projection of cash flows used to determine the discount rate assumed employee contributions will be made at the current contribution rates and that the contributions will be made at rates equal to the actuarially determined contribution rates.
-For employer contributions, the projection of cash flow used to determine will be made at rates equal to the actuarially determined contribution rates.
-For employer contributions, the projection of the actuarially determine the discount rate assumed employer contributions will be made at rates equal to the actuarially determine the discount rate assumed employer contributions will be made at rates equal to the actuarially determined contribution rates.
+For employer contributions, the projection of cash flow used to determine the discount rate assumed employer contributions will be made at rates equal to the actuarially determined contribution rates.